How to Grow Hydroponics for Beginners

 Water Culture

-The constant stream of water makes it great for plants the need lots of water.
+The constant stream of water makes it great for plants that need lots of water.
 A system like this can help make sure they have constant access to fresh water to keep them healthy.
-This makes it a little better for water hungry plants than the wick system, but consequently a bit more complicated to setup and maintain.
+This makes it a little better for water-hungry plants than the wick system, but consequently a bit more complicated to set up and maintain.

-Almost any container large enough to fit the plant and the the pump can work for this setup.
-This includes things like old terrariums, or even large 5 gallon buckets.
+Almost any container large enough to fit the plant and the pump can work for this setup.
+This includes things like old terrariums or even large 5-gallon buckets.
 The ease of setup makes this a very popular choice, and there are a lot of pre-built kits available for sale.

 Ebb and Flow

-Last up, we have the ebb and flow system, which is the most complicated of three.
-Ebb and flow work by flooding your growing medium with the nutrient solution, then draining back into the reservoir.
-This is done by setting up a pump on timer, and having it triggered at set intervals.
+Last up, we have the ebb and flow system, which is the most complicated of the three.
+Ebb and flow work by flooding your growing medium with the nutrient solution, and then draining back into the reservoir.
+This is done by setting up a pump on a timer and having it triggered at set intervals.

 What Plants Can I Grow?

-Our suggestions is to start with a herb like mint or chives.
+Our suggestion is to start with a herb like mint or chives.
 Both of these herbs are very easy to grow, and do so quickly.
 This gives you a great place to start from and get your feet wet.
-Microgreens are another great option; they also have a quick turnaround time and gives you, which helps you quickly realize and learn from your mistakes.
+Microgreens are another great option; they also have a quick turnaround time making it a quick process from planting to harvesting.

 Good Starter Plants

 Almost any plant can be grown with hydroponics, but if you’re a beginner it’s best to stick with a plant that is easy to grow.
-The great thing is, most plants that are easy to grow traditionally are also easy to grow with a hydroponics system.
-Here’s a couple of top picks:
+The great thing is that most plants that are easy to grow traditionally are also easy to grow with a hydroponics system.
+We gave a few examples above, but here’s a larger list of some easy-to-grow plants.

 1. Lettuce